DocumentWDP-2

 2.1 What is a Component?

-A Component represents a domain of responsibility in your system.
-It is the top level of your error taxonomy.
+A Component represents a domain of responsibility within a system.
+It serves as the top level of the diagnostic taxonomy.

 Key characteristics: